lucified/minard-ui/README.md

 building and deploying each version of your project.
 Minard makes it easy to share functional versions of quick web projects for feedback.

+Minard is still being prototyped, and thus might not be ready for production.
+Any part of the app may change.

 This repository contains the Minard UI single page app.
 It is meant to be used together with [minard-backend](https://github.com/lucified/minard-backend).